 24. Miles (2016)

-A coming-of-age film revolving around a teenager named Miles, who is a homosexual, the movie begins with Miles and his widowed mother Pam who’re trying to make a living after their deceased father who apparently was cheating on Pam.
-Miles, who wants to get into filmography, gets an opportunity for a volleyball scholarship at a university in Chicago, which he accepts.
+A coming-of-age film revolving around a teenager named Miles, who is a homosexual, this film begins with Miles and his widowed mother Pam who’re trying to make a living after their deceased father who apparently was cheating on Pam.
+Miles soon gets an opportunity for a volleyball scholarship at a university in Chicago, which he accepts.
 Apparently, the school doesn’t have a boys’ team and he had to join the girls’ volleyball team to make things work.
 In the meantime, Miles also chats with one of his closeted gay friends, whom he encourages to come out.
-The story is the narrative of Miles’ struggles to get to do filmmaking, despite all the bullying at the school and everything he has to go through.
+The movie depicts Miles’ struggles to get to do filmmaking, despite all the bullying at the school and everything he has to go through.
 ‘Miles’ was praised for its cast and performances.

 Read More: Best Murder Mystery Movies on Netflix